colllten/Find-a-Boiler/README.md

 - To begin, first run `Server.java` once.
 It will have a runtime error, but it will have created `UserData.txt` on your local computer.
-This is the file that the program reads and writes objects to, so it is important that it is created by crashing `Server.java first`.
+This is the file that the program reads and writes objects to, so it is important that it is created by crashing `Server.java` first.
 It also contains a default login with the username and password as "admin."
   - once it has crashed once, it will be able to run correctly from there on out.
 No more crashes will occur, if you have any questions or cannot get `UserData.txt` to work properly, contact glover44@purdue.edu